 Brava has argued that Kim sold thousands of counterfeited devices in his country, costing Brava, LLC millions in revenue.

-In May 2012 the Seoul Central District Court issued a monetary judgment in favor of Brava, LLC awarding compensatory damages.
+The Seoul Central District Court issued a monetary judgment in favor of Brava, LLC awarding compensatory damages.
 The court, however, expressed “difficulty” in calculating damages and did not seem to account for Kim’s direct interference in Brava’s business or sales.
 Brava’s position is that every counterfeit product sold by Kim’s company deprived Brava of an equivalent sale of a legitimate device and that the damages awarded are insufficient.
-The matter is now on appeal.
+The matter was taken to the appellate courts and later settled for an undisclosed sum.